Adapt-Framework/adapt/docs/articles/getting_started.md

 }
 ```

-Whenever anyone vists www.example.com/about this function will be called, lets add something simple to method to make it display something.
+Whenever anyone vists www.example.com/about this function will be called, lets add something simple to the method to make it display something.
 Go ahead add the following to the method:

 ```php
 $this->add_view(new html_h1("About"));